-- When students are absent, or likely to be absent, for more than one week on medical grounds, work will be set and marked by staff.
+- When students are absent, or likely to be absent, for more than one week on medical grounds, where appropriate work will be set and marked by staff.
 This can be accessed through their Google Classrooms.
-On their return to school, the student's Head of Year will organise and oversee appropriate support to help them reintegrate. - Students with intermittent absences can also access the lesson resources through their Google Classrooms. - Students with Emotionally Related School Avoidance (ERSA) will be supported through use of the Achieving for Children ERSA toolkit to encourage them to reintegrate into school life. - Permission for any absence, including family holidays, public performances and productions outside of school needs to be sought in writing from the Headteacher.
+On their return to school, the student's Head of Year will organise and oversee appropriate support to help them reintegrate. - Students with intermittent absences can also access the lesson resources through their Google Classrooms. - Permission for any absence, including public performances and productions outside of school needs to be sought in writing from the Headteacher. - Unauthorised term-time absences may result in legal measures including issuing a fixed penalty notice, involvement of the Education Welfare services or other measures deemed appropriate.
+You can read more about the relevant guidance here.